wiggocd/QMusic/README.md

 `python3 setup.py py2exe` - build a Windows executable

-`python3 setup.py unixlink` - write a script to /usr/local/bin on Unix-like systems from which QMusic can be run
+`sudo python3 setup.py unixlink` - write a script to /usr/local/bin on Unix-like systems from which QMusic can be run

 For more info, run `python3 setup.py --help`